-We are a leading supplier of many of these systems and services:
+FoodTech is a leading supplier of technologically sophisticated handling and processing systems and services used for, among other things, convenience food preparation and citrus juice extraction for industrial food processors.
+Our products include citrus juice extraction equipment, commercial freezing systems and sterilization systems.
+We believe that our equipment processes approximately 75% of the global production of orange juice, freezes approximately 50% of commercially frozen foods on a global basis and sterilizes a significant portion of the world's canned foods.

-- .
-We estimate that our equipment processes approximately 75% of the global production of orange juice, freezes approximately 50% of commercially frozen foods on a global basis and sterilizes a significant portion of the world's canned foods. - .
+Airport Systems designs, manufactures and services technologically advanced ground support equipment and systems for airlines, airports and air freight companies.
 We invented airline passenger boarding bridges and remain the leading supplier of this product.
-We believe that we also have the largest installed base of air cargo loaders.
+We believe that we also have the world's largest installed base of air cargo loaders.